sergicanet9/go-hexagonal-api/README.md

 - **gRPC + gRPC-Gateway**: gRPC API implementation, with automatically generated REST endpoints from the gRPC handlers via gRPC-Gateway.
 - **Database Agnostic**: Decoupled repository adapters allow injecting a MongoDB or PostgreSQL storage without changing core logic.
 - **Authentication & Authorization**: Implements JWT authentication and claim-based authorization for secure endpoints.
-- **Asynchronous Processes**: Go routines management with built in processes for periodically health checking connectivity with HTTP and gRPC servers.
+- **Asynchronous Processes**: Go routines management with built in processes for periodically health checking connectivity with the HTTP and gRPC servers.
 - **Testing**: Comprehensive unit tests with code coverage and integration tests for the happy path.
 - **Developer Experience**: Built-in Makefile, Swagger UI, gRPC UI, pgAdmin, and mongo-express.
 - **Lifecycle Management**: Multi-environment support with config files, Dockerfile and docker-compose, CI/CD pipelines with GitHub Actions, Kubernetes deployment and New Relic observability.